Solar Cell

 2. The Making of Single Crystal Silicon

-Phase Five: Add electric contacts
+Step Five: Add the electrical contacts

 What amount of electrical energy can solar cells produce?